FLASH SALES: discover new special offers every week!

 Hesperaloe parviflora - Red Yucca

-Hesperaloe parviflora is sometimes called Red Yucca due to its relation to yuccas and its vibrant flowering.
-It is an excellent plant for dry, even arid, terrain, capable of withstanding both lack of water and cold, and one of the most beautiful representatives of the agave family.
+Hesperaloe parviflora is sometimes called Red Yucca due to its relation to yuccas and its striking flowering.
+It is an excellent plant for dry, even arid, conditions, capable of withstanding both drought and cold, and is one of the most beautiful representatives of the agave family.

 Hesperaloe parviflora Rubra - Red Yucca